Operation Coronado X: Vĩnh Long

 At 03:00 on 31 January, an estimated force of 1,200 VC launched attacks against Vĩnh Long and several surrounding military installations.
 Defending the city was a squadron of the ARVN 2nd Armored Cavalry Regiment of the 9th Division, the 43rd Ranger Battalion, sailors from the PBR/RAG base and a small contingent of MACV advisors, U.S. Army military police, and U.S. Army combat engineers.

 Although the ARVN forces had wiped out a VC sapper team that had tried to seize the city jail, they failed to prevent the 306th Local Force Battalion and several district companies from occupying the southern part of the city.
 A second enemy battalion, the 308th Local Force Battalion, had tried to cross the river from its north bank, but Republic of Vietnam Navy patrol boats had sunk or turned away most of the VC sampans.

 A VC mortar and sapper attack hit the Vĩnh Long Airfield which was defended by pilots and maintenance personnel from HA(L)-3, Detachment 3.
-The airfield commander, Lt.
-Col. Bernard Davis Thompson Jr., was killed by VC fire while leading the defense.
+The airfield commander, Lieutenant colonel Bernard Davis Thompson Jr., was killed by VC fire while leading the defense.
 The defenders held out until the morning when the ARVN 3rd Squadron, 2nd Armored Cavalry Regiment arrived and cleared the outer perimeter of the airfield.
 The ARVN unit then departed later that day to engage the VC in the center of Vĩnh Long.
 At 18:02 on the 31st, Company C, 3/47th Infantry inserted by helicopter into Vinh Long Airfield to shore up base defenses for the evening.

 On the 31st, the ARVN 3rd Squadron, 2nd Armored Cavalry attempted to clear Vĩnh Long’s main street but was stalled by machine-gun fire and Rocket-propelled grenades (RPGs).
 By evening it was forced to pull back to more secure areas.
-The next morning the 3rd Squadron again tried to recapture the main street but made no progress due to lack of infantry support.
+The next morning the 3rd Squadron again tried to recapture the main street, but made no progress due to lack of infantry support.
 That evening the ARVN 3rd Battalion, 15th Infantry arrived on boats to reinforce the 3d Squadron, and the next morning, 2 February, the two units again attempted to dislodge the VC defenders from the city’s main thoroughfare, battling the VC house-to-house and through piles of rubble.